Briggsc28/briggsc28.github.io/about/index.md

   * Technologies used: MVC5 & Azure<BR>
 * **Security Intrusion response:** Worked With an Australian Web Content Management Solutions (CMS) development company on uncovering the source and techniques used in order to compromise their CMS platform.
   * Technologies used: A wide range of different penetration testing tools including MetaSploit.

+> More upcoming!
+Have a suggestion for a future presentation?
+Feel free to tweet me [@ChrisBriggsy](https://twitter.com/ChrisBriggsy).